Liorhyssus hyalinus: Distribution

 This species can be found in most of Europe, in Africa, Australia, Northern Asia, Middle America, North America, Oceania, South America and Southern Asia.

 Description

 Liorhyssus hyalinus can reach a length of 6.5–7.5 mm.
 The basic body color varies from yellow-brown to red, but the upperside of the abdomen is mainly dark.
 This species can be distinguished by the length of the hyaline membrane of the hemelytra, which extends beyond the black upperside of the abdomen.
 There are two black spots at the extremity of the pronotum.
 These bugs are rather similar to Rhopalus and Stictopleurus species.

 Biology

 Adults are present all year around.
-As the whole Rhopalidae family, this species a plant feeder.
+Like the rest of the Rhopalidae family, this species is a plant feeder.
 It mainly feeds on Compositae and Erodium species.